commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 **IMPORTANT**: The VERA register layout has changed between 0.7 and 0.8.
 Here is the old documentation: [vera-module v0.7.pdf](https://github.com/commanderx16/x16-docs/blob/master/old/vera-module%20v0.7.pdf)

-The KERNAL uploads the three character sets to:
+The KERNAL uploads the current character sets (PETSCII graphics, PETSCII upper/lower or ISO-8859-15) to $0F800, i.e. the top of video RAM bank 0.

-* $1E800: ISO-8859-15 (2 KB)
-* $1F000: PETSCII upper case/graphics (2 KB)
-* $1F800: PETSCII upper/lower case (2 KB)

-Application software is free to reuse this part of video RAM if it does not need the character sets.
-If it needs them again later, it can use the KERNAL call `CINT` ($FF81), which initializes the VERA chip and uploads the character sets.
+Application software is free to reuse this part of video RAM if it does not need the character set.
+If it needs them again later, it can use the KERNAL call `CINT` ($FF81), which initializes the VERA chip and uploads the PETSCII graphics character set, or print character code $0E too trigger an upload of the PETSCII upper/lower chcracter set, or $0F for the ISO character set.

 ## Sound Programming